NethermindEth/cairo-workshop/README.md

 - `Cairo` is a high level language which compiles to `Sierra` (The `S`afe `I`nt`e`rmediate `R`ep`r`esent`a`tion)
 - `Sierra` compiles to `Cairo Assembly` (`CASM`)
 - `CASM` is a provable computation language
-  - i.e. execution of Cairo can be proven by SHARP (and proof stored on L1).
+  - i.e. execution of CASM can be proven by SHARP (and proof stored on L1).

 ```